SpectraGitHub/SkiFactory/README.md

 ## About
 In this project, we developed a database system for a Ski factory, such as [Madshus](https://madshus.com/no-no/support/story), with RESTful APIs for different types of users.
 The example is a Ski equipment manufacturer that has several internal divisions such as, Sales & delivery, Factory, Storage and Administration.

+It is written in Python with a SQL Database, utilizing Flask as the server for handling RESTful API requests, allowing clients to interact with the database through HTTP endpoints.

 ## Project endpoints:
 - Public endpoint:
    - Retrieves list of ski types with model filter